wsandst/c-compiler-in-c/README.md

 [![Build Status](https://travis-ci.com/wsandst/c-compiler-in-c.svg?branch=main)](https://travis-ci.com/wsandst/c-compiler-in-c)
 # Simple C Compiler written in C
 This project is a C compiler, written completely in C. The aim of the project is to eventually have a working compiler which can compile itself.
 For this reason, no external dependencies are used.
+The compiler generates x86-64 executables.

 ## Supported constructs
 * Variables